home-assistant/cli/README.md

-  network        Network specific for updating, info and configuration imports observer       Get information, update or configure the Home Assistant observer os             Operating System specific for updating, info and configuration imports snapshots      Create, restore and remove snapshot backups supervisor     Monitor, control and configure the Home Assistant Supervisor
+  network        Network specific for updating, info and configuration imports observer       Get information, update or configure the Home Assistant observer os             Operating System specific for updating, info and configuration imports resolution     Resolution center of Supervisor, show issues and suggest solutions snapshots      Create, restore and remove snapshot backups supervisor     Monitor, control and configure the Home Assistant Supervisor
 ```